Cap-go/capgo/supabase/migration_guide.md

 4. **Commit and Push:**

 Once you're confident that the migration works correctly, commit the migration file and push it to your GitHub repository's `main` branch.

+**Important:** Once a migration has been pushed to the main branch, it should be treated as immutable.
+Do not modify existing migrations to make corrections or updates.
+Instead, create new migrations to address any issues or changes to the database schema.

 5. **Automated Deployment:**